Introduction to Virtual Globes

 The ability to zoom between vastly different geographical scales to explore the full range of archaeological questions was an essential part of Andrew Sherratt’s original intellectual foundation for ArchAtlas as an interpretative archaeological atlas, and he believed these tools would facilitate part of what he had been trying to do for 30 years in the integration of global, regional and local scales of geo-archaeological analysis.

-Here at ArchAtlas, we'd like to hear what people are doing with these tools, and are willing to host or publish on this site, results, links and experimental projects, which are relevant to the field of archaeology.
-Please contact us at email@example.com or via the feedback form.
+Here at ArchAtlas, we’d like to hear what people are doing with these tools, and are willing to host or publish on this site, results, links and experimental projects, which are relevant to the field of archaeology.
+Please contact us via the feedback page.

 ArchAtlas Virtual Globe Extensions